hlx2025c/Plant-GenomeSize-Grassland-2025/README.md

 # Plant-GenomeSize-Grassland-2025
 This dataset was collected from a temperate grassland ecosystem and can be used to assess the effects of rising temperature on the growth of plants with different genome sizes.
+The code.R.txt and data.xlsx are used in supporting the study titled "Warming-induced miniaturization of plant community genome size in temperate grasslands over the last four decades".
+In this study, we analyzed data from temperate grasslands, examining species composition, phenology, and productivity in response to rising temperatures.
+Each sheet in the file data.xlsx contains the data used to generate a corresponding figure in the paper.
+Run the codes in R by using the data from the xlsx files.